legendu-net/blog/misc/content/2019/01/python-module-tips/python-module-tips.markdown

 ## Import a Module

-1. There are 3 different ways import Python modules.
+1. There are 3 different ways to import Python modules.

         :::python
         import module_name